theseanything/civilservicelgbt.github.io/_posts/2018-07-12-reflecting-on-the-national-lgbt-survey-results-and-lgbt-action-plan.md

 - more than 7 in 10 people said the most serious incident they experienced was not reported
 - respondents were more likely to find staff networks, trades unions and LGBT specific charitable organisations more helpful in handling the situations they faced

-These figures are more stark than results from other exercises like the Civil Service People Survey; in particularly in relation to the amount of workplace bullying and harassment that may be occurring.
+These figures are more stark than results from other exercises like the Civil Service People Survey; particularly in relation to the amount of workplace bullying and harassment that may be occurring.
 They also endorse the existence of networks like us.

 > You can [read the full results from the LGBT survey](https://www.gov.uk/government/publications/national-lgbt-survey-summary-report) on GOV.UK.